 Charlotte Pfabe

 Charlotte Pfabe '27 is a Communications Fellow at Elon University studying broadcast and multimedia journalism with a minor in music production and recording arts.
-Pfabe currently serves as news editor and previously served as managing editor of ElonNewsNetwork.com, producer of ENN On Air and new member coordinator.
-Outside of ENN, she is the vice president for Elon's chapter of the Society of Professional Journalists, the social media director for WSOE 89.3 FM and serves as a School of Communications student ambassador.
+She is currently one of the main anchors for ENN Tonight.
+Pfabe has previously served as managing editor of ElonNewsNetwork.com, news editor, producer of ENN On Air and new member coordinator.
+Outside of ENN, she is the vice president for Elon's chapter of the Society of Professional Journalists and serves as a School of Communications student ambassador.
 Pfabe enjoys connecting with the local community as a multimedia reporter.
 Find more of her work on her portfolio.

 Recent Articles